• Skip to primary navigation

 Looking for more egg recipe inspiration?
 Here is our complete collection of egg recipes!

 If you try this recipe, we would love to hear how it came out for you!
-I’d be super grateful if you could leave a star rating (you pick how many stars! ) and your thoughts in the Comments section.
+I’d be super grateful if you could leave a star rating (you pick how many stars! ) and your thoughts in the Comments section below the recipe card.

 Print